A food allergy is an adverse immune system reaction to a particular kind of food.

 - Shellfish such as crab, lobster, and shrimp

-While more than 160 food allergies have been reported in the US, FALCPA focuses on the eight major allergens.
+While more than 160 food allergies have been reported in the US, FALCPA focuses on the nine major allergens.
 As Dr. Luccioli of the FDA explains: “These foods or food groups account for 90 percent of all food allergies in the United States.
 This law does not protect everyone with a food allergy, but should protect the majority of people who may have severe allergic responses to foods.”

 Cross contact occurs when small amounts of allergens accidentally make their way into another food, often in the manufacturing process.